Midland Park School District: History

-The district had ben classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Awards and recognition

 For the 2000-01 school year, Highland-Godwin Elementary School was named a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.

 Schools

 Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: